 I left my beloved family and Port Townsend to study music at WWU.
-I knew I'd never return home, save for short visits, because jobs opportunities for classical guitarists were sparse.
+I knew I'd never return home, save for short visits, because job opportunities for classical guitarists were nonexistent.
 Thus, after graduating from WWU with a Guitar Performance degree, I washed ashore on Oahu with my guitar, Nikon FM and a couple Benjamins in my jeans.

 I love the Pacific Northwest but realized Hawaii's balmy climate suited me better than the dreary weather of the Olympic Peninsula.
 So I resolved to stay and make Hawaii my home.
 I earned a Master of Arts in Musicology from the University of Hawaii, got married and initially eked out a living teaching guitar and performing in Waikiki dives.
 Eventually I hired on as Professor of Music at the University of Hawaii, Leeward CC, and have been happily teaching class guitar, guitar ensemble and music literature for many years.

 Nuʻuanu Valley | Honolulu HI | The fleeting light and rapidly changing weather at sunset is one of the many things I love about Hawaii.

 As a YouTube performer and videographer I've created over 230 guitar performance videos.
 I enjoy writing both music and prose and many of my compositions and articles have been published in Guitar and Lute, Soundboard, Gendai Guitar and Makali'i.
 I'm also the author of three guitar books: Beginning to Play Classical Guitar, Beginning to Play Folk Guitar and Solos for Classic Guitar.